 What are WCAG and W3C?

 WCAG is a set of measurable standards, specifically designed to make websites more accessible to people with disabilities.
 WCAG documents and updates are published by the Worldwide Web Consortium (W3C).
 The W3C was founded in 1994 to develop common sets of standards for the benefit of all internet users.
-It comprises several member organisations and is led by Tim Berners-Lee, the computer scientist credited with the invention of the world wide web.
+It comprises several member organizations and is led by Tim Berners-Lee, the computer scientist credited with the invention of the world wide web.

 A – The most basic level of accessibility, comprising criteria that should be easy to achieve without much impact on website design or structure.